Kilograpp/Mattermost-iOS/README.md

 # Mattermost iOS Native Application

-This is fully native Mattermost iOS application made on pure Obj-C and blessed by Gods Of Apples.
+This is fully native Mattermost iOS application made on pure Obj-C.

-**Note** The iOS app is not an official and made by enthusiasts so any server changes might take a time to be implemented in the app.
+**Note** The iOS app is not [an official](https://github.com/mattermost/ios) and made by enthusiasts.
+So any backend changes might take some time to be implemented in the app.
+But no worries.
+Our company uses this app for own needs so an update will be not long in coming.

 iOS application for use with Mattermost server 3.0 and higher (http://www.mattermost.org/download/)